Welcome to Ph.D. School Italo Gorini 2026

 The IX Cycle for the years 2025-2027 includes the following venues: Aversa (2025), Palermo (2026) and L'Aquila (2027).

-The International PhD School "Italo Gorini 2025" aims to enrich the training in the field of Instrumentation and Measurement and to strengthen human relations and scientific cooperation among doctoral students and young researchers.
+The International PhD School "Italo Gorini 2026" aims to enrich the training in the field of Instrumentation and Measurement and to strengthen human relations and scientific cooperation among doctoral students and young researchers.

 The school addresses both methodological issues, in the field of science and technology related to the measures and instrumentation, and advanced problems of practical interest.

-The School cycle will follow the consolidated rotation cycle of the 6 research lines:
+The School cycle will follow the consolidated rotation cycle of the 6 research lines.

 WHO SHOULD ATTEND?